Family of Four Killed in ‘Savage’ Slaying Over Christmas in Upstate New York

 The victims of a horrific quadruple murder that has stunned the upstate New York city of Troy were found bound with their throats slashed, according to police sources quoted by a local news outlet.

-Multiple law-enforcement sources told the Albany Times Union that the family, identified as two young siblings aged 5 and 11, their mother, and the mother’s lesbian partner, appear to have been targeted for an unknown reason.
+The victims were identified on Thursday by police as 36-year-old Shanta Myers; her partner Brandi Mells, 22; her daughter, Shanise Myers, 5; and her son, Jeremiah “JJ” Myers, 11.
 The bodies were found the afternoon after Christmas, in their rented basement apartment, by a property manager who was reportedly asked to do a welfare check.

 “There are indications at the crime scene that this was not a random act,” shaken Troy Police Chief James Tedesco said at press conference Wednesday.
 “After being in this business for almost 42 years, I can’t describe the savagery of this.
 I don’t have the word.”